 The goal of these negotiations is to ease the pain around child custody.
 The more you are able to work out in these talks, the more comfort you will be able to gain with the decided on parenting plan.

 For advice on child custody and all their aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.